There used to be a quote on a Starbucks cup that started out, “The irony of commitment is that it’s deeply liberating.”

 We’ve got a lot of gigantic and exciting changes in the works for No Meat Athlete: a new logo, a new site design, new shirts, a new print cookbook, and a new, streamlined approach to products.
 You’ll hear more about all of that in due time.
 But before any of it, I want to start with this (most important) change:

-Beginning now, if you subscribe to the No Meat Athlete blog or newsletter, you can expect two new posts every week.
+Beginning now, you can download our free cheat sheet “7-Foods to Eat Every Single Day” and start recieving an email about our new posts every week.
 Now and then, one will be by a guest writer, and at least a couple more will be partner posts with brands, like my tart cherries ambassadorship.
 But for the foreseeable future, the majority will be all me.

 And since NMA Radio has become as big a part of this brand as the blog, you can expect the same if you subscribe to that: two new episodes, every week.